imnblm/imnblm/README.md

 # I'm a junior software developer.
 ### Java / SQL / JEE / HTML / CSS / JAVASCRIPT

 ><p align="justify">I'm a french woman based in the UK.
-After I graduated with a BCs in computer science, I moved to the UK in order to skyrocket my carreer as a fresh and new web developer.</p>
+After I graduated with a Software Engineering degree, I moved to the UK in order to skyrocket my carreer as a fresh and new software developer.</p>

 #### 🚶🏻‍♀️ What I'm currently doing
 <p align="justify">During my studies, I've mostly learnt about back-end development, working with Java and Java's frameworks such as JEE, JavaFx, Swing, etc. Althought I knew I loved programming, yet I didn't feel the need to explore more about web development, especially on the client-side.
 By that time, I found myself a secure job as a barista so I could reach English fluency, get to meet loads of interesting people and improve my soft skills such as :